DarrielleEvans/deployment6/README.md

   - 2 AZ's
   - 2 Public Subnets
   - 2 EC2's
+    - Install the following dependencies using a user data script on each instance
   - 1 Route Table
   - Security Group Ports: 8000 and 22